traceypooh/deriver-archive/ffmpeg-README.txt

 if [ "${SHORTNAME?}" == "mac" ]; then
     # now build mplayer from source (uses libx264 above and ffmpeg)

-    echo "NOTE: on Mountain Lion OS you may not be able to ffplay playback since X11 is no longer installed by default" echo "NOTE: if so, see http://support.apple.com/kb/HT5293"

     cd ${DIR?};
     svn checkout svn://svn.mplayerhq.hu/mplayer/trunk mplayer;
     cd mplayer;
     mv ../ffmpeg .; # needed by mplayer -- will reconfig & remake it, sigh...

     # make it **not** recompile our ffmpeg (and later install bad libs) on us!!
     perl -i -p \